MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

 In Salesforce, browse to **Setup** > **Settings** > **Identity** > **Single Sign-On Settings**, and do the following:

 1. [Recommended] Create a backup of your current settings.
-1. Replace the **Identity Provider Login URL** field value with the Cloud App Security SAML single sign-on URL you noted earlier.
+1. Replace the **Identity Provider Login URL** field value with the Defender for Cloud Apps SAML single sign-on URL you noted earlier.
-1. Upload the Cloud App Security SAML certificate you downloaded earlier.
+1. Upload the Defender for Cloud Apps SAML certificate you downloaded earlier.
 1. Click **Save**.

     > [!NOTE]
     >
     > - After saving your settings, all associated login requests to this app will be routed through Conditional Access App Control.
-    > - The Cloud App Security SAML certificate is valid for one year.
+    > - The Defender for Cloud Apps SAML certificate is valid for one year.
 After it expires, a new certificate will need to be generated.

     ![Update SSO settings.](media/proxy-idp-okta/idp-okta-sf-update-sso-settings.png)

 <a name="idp1-complete-conf-in-cas"></a>

-## Step 8: Complete the configuration in Cloud App Security
+## Step 8: Complete the configuration in Defender for Cloud Apps

-- Back in the Cloud App Security **APP CHANGES** page, click **Finish**.
+- Back in the Defender for Cloud Apps **APP CHANGES** page, click **Finish**.
 After completing the wizard, all associated login requests to this app will be routed through Conditional Access App Control.

 ## Next steps